Blog Archive

 When to Introduce People

 Source: I created the printable for this activity as part of my Grace & Courtesy Printable Pack 1.
-For your free copy, click on the link at the bottom of this post.
+This is a Subscriber's Only Freebie.
+For your free copy, follow the directions at the bottom of this post.

 Basic Rules of Introduction

 Source: I created the printable for this activity as part of my Grace & Courtesy Printable Pack 1.
-For your free copy, click on the link at the bottom of this post.
+This is a Subscriber's Only Freebie.
+For your free copy, follow the directions at the bottom of this post.

 Other Points of Introduction: Titles

 Source: I created the printable for this activity as part of my Grace & Courtesy Printable Pack 1.
-For your free copy. click on the link at the bottom of the post.
+This is a Subscriber's Only Freebie.
+For your free copy. follow the directions at the bottom of the post.

 Introducing Yourself